Explanation and Use of Uncertainty Quantified by Bayesian Neural Network Classifiers for Breast Histopathology Images: Data set and methods

 \subsection{Data Preparation}

-The dataset consists of two classes: positive (1) and negative (0).
+The data set consists of two classes: positive (1) and negative (0).
 The classification of the data was carefully done by experienced pathologists providing the ground truth for training.
 20\% of the entire data set was used as the testing set for our study.
 The remaining 80\% of the entire data was further split into a training set and a validation set (80\%-20\% split) to perform hyperparameter optimization.

 The image size is $3\times50\times50$ (D$\times$H$\times$W), where D is the depth (color channels), H is the height, and W is the width.
 The images were shuffled and converted from uint8 to float format for normalizing.
 For most of the images, the majority of the pixel values are greater than 200.
 This makes the computation extremely expensive especially with the large size of data.
 Further, it leads to problems such as singularity/gradient explosion during the evaluation of loss function.
 In addition, the original images are such that the information that needs to be highlighted has low pixel values.
-To solve these problems, we computed the complement of all the images (training and testing) and then used them as inputs to the neural network.
+To solve these problems, we computed the complement of all the images (training and testing) and then used them as inputs to the neural network. {The pixel-wise normalization and complement was carried out as $p_n = (255-p)/255 $.
+Where $p$ is the original pixel value and $p_n$ is the pixel value after normalization and complement.}